Navigating the Future of Professional Education and Training

 The professional education and training market continues to attract investor interest, driven by a large and growing market opportunity and potential to scale within a fragmented provider landscape.

-At Stax, we are seeing growing demand for professional education, driven by persistent skill shortages, evolving industry regulations, and the need for credential maintenance.
+At Grant Thornton Stax, we are seeing growing demand for professional education, driven by persistent skill shortages, evolving industry regulations, and the need for credential maintenance.
 According to ManpowerGroup's 2024 Employment Outlook Survey of over 40,000 employers across 41 countries, 75% of companies globally report talent shortages—underscoring the criticality of ongoing education in workforce readiness.

-Stax has decades of experience evaluating providers of qualifying and continuing education as well as ongoing professional development.
+Grant Thornton Stax has decades of experience evaluating providers of qualifying and continuing education as well as ongoing professional development.
 From these experiences, we have observed key investment trends and considerations to help navigate the current market landscape.

 Key Drivers of Growth in Professional Education